Frenotomy and Human Factors Science

 Mistakes are inevitable in medical or dental practice.
 This is why the new ‘human factors science’ addresses health system problems in order to both minimise error, and prepare for it.1

 Though there is the occasional classic tongue-tie that requires a scissors frenotomy, many of our babies are referred for oral surgery, including for expensive and painful laser oral surgery under the upper lip and tongue, for common breastfeeding problems and related unsettled behaviour.
-This surgery is justified by outdated biomechanical models of infant suck, or by methodologically weak (that is, biased) research which providers claim as ‘proof’ of the benefits.5 Australia’s most well-known breastfeeding education organisations continue to showcase studies or audits which are full of methodological flaws (that is, bias), as proof to health professionals of the benefits of frenotomy in the absence of classic tongue-tie.
+This surgery is justified by outdated biomechanical models of infant suck, or by methodologically weak (that is, biased) research which providers claim as ‘proof’ of the benefits.5 Australia’s most well-known breastfeeding education organisations continue to showcase studies or audits which are full of methodological flaws (that is, bias) to health professionals, as proof of the benefits of frenotomy in the absence of classic tongue-tie.

-Such outrageously disrespectful behaviour towards dissenting colleagues remains widespread amongst breastfeeding support professionals who refer regularly for frenotomies, and amongst those who identify as tongue-tie professionals.
-The income and status of those who specialise in diagnosing infant oral restrictions or providing infant frenotomy depends on persuading the public that health professionals who question surgical intervention cannot be trusted.
+Such disrespectful behaviour towards dissenting colleagues remains widespread amongst breastfeeding support professionals who refer regularly for frenotomies, and amongst those who identify as tongue-tie professionals.
+The income and status of those who specialise in identifying infant oral restrictions or providing infant frenotomy depends on persuading the public that health professionals who question surgical intervention cannot be trusted.

 If we want to minimise the chance of human factor error causing harm to our breastfeeding babies then we, as breastfeeding support professionals and advocates, need to get serious about understanding how to interpret evidence and identify bias.
 We need to treat dissenting colleagues with respect and listen to their point of view – we need to invite them in, rather than attack them or close ranks and exclude them!
 We need funding bodies to invest in innovation and high calibre research.
 This is how we will minimise unnecessary procedures and reduce human factor error.